matestack/matestack-ui-core/docs/start/150-getting_started/README.md

 Cool!
 Now you should see the list automatically updating itself after form submission without a browser page reload!
 And we didn't write any JavaScript for that.
 Just two lines of simple Ruby code!
 How cool is that?

-Now we need to add some `action` components in order to "like" or "retweet" the posts.
+Now we need to add some `action` components in order to "like" the posts.

 ## Enable "likes"